23 May 2025

 Each time Belén's voice is heard at the Long Dance everything comes into a new perspective, including understanding why the Fundacion Pachamama is the central cause for Long Dance fund-raising.
 In 2024 Belén took us by storm when she joined the band for one song and infused us with the beauty she sang into our field.

-This year (2025) Manari is sadly unable to come, and we want to take this opportunity to celebrate Belén's leadership, vision, knowledge and voice, together with our Achuar comrade Chumpi (Ramiro Vargas) if, as we hope, he can make it too.
+This year (2025) Manari is unable to come, and we want to take this opportunity to celebrate, honour and share Belén's leadership, vision, knowledge and voice.

 Chumpi and Belen (2023)